commit-live-students/pre_work_local/README.md

 #### Windows

  You can use any given Windows version: Win7, Win8/8.1 or Win10.

-  * If you are on Windows and want to run Ubuntu you can create a dual boot system.
-[Here](https://itsfoss.com/install-ubuntu-1404-dual-boot-mode-windows-8-81-uefi/) is a beginners guide for the same.
-  * Using VMWare to run Ubuntu 16.04 from inside of Windows is **not recommended**

 ## Install Python using Anaconda
 Anaconda distribution is the easiest way to install Python along with most popular machine learning libraries that you will be needing for the program.
 You can download Anaconda 3.6 or higher for you operating system from [here](https://www.anaconda.com/download/).
 Follow [this](https://conda.io/docs/user-guide/install/index.html)